gobbyo/IoT/docs/tutorial-rasp-switchledsimple.md

 |1     | (optional) GPIO Extension Board |
 |1     | (optional) 40 pin GPIO cable |

-## Wire a Button Switch and 2 LEDs to your Raspberry Pi
+## Wire a Button Switch and Two LEDs to your Raspberry Pi

-In this section you'll wire your Raspberry Pi to a button switch and two LEDs, a green LED when the button is pressed, and a red LED when the button is released.
 Below is the circuit we'll construct.

 ![lnk_ledswitchsimpleschematic]